-\textbf{Acknowledgments.} The first author is supported by the Alexander von Humboldt Stiftung in the framework of an Alexander von Humboldt professorship endowed by the German Federal Ministry of Education and Research.
+The first author is partially supported by the Spanish Ministry of Science and Innovation, through the `Severo Ochoa Programme for Centres of Excellence in R\&D' (CEX2019-000904-S) and grant PID2019-109339GB-C31.
+The second author was supported by the Alexander von Humboldt Stiftung in the framework of an Alexander von Humboldt professorship endowed by the German Federal Ministry of Education and Research.
 During the initial stage of this work, he was supported by IMPA and CAPES through their postdoctorate of excellence fellowships at UFRJ.
 He deeply acknowledges their support and excellent working conditions.
-The second author is partially supported by CNPq grant number 305688/2019-7.
+The third author is partially supported by CNPq grant number 305688/2019-7.

-The authors wish to thank Henrique Bursztyn, Alejandro Cabrera and Mario Garc\'ia-Fern\'andez for useful conversations.
-Special thanks are due to Daniele Valeri for his kind and enlightening emails, and to Luis \'Alvarez-C\'onsul for his interest in this project and encouragement, as well as for drawing our attention to the crucial article \cite{DSKV15}.
+The authors wish to thank Henrique Bursztyn, Alejandro Cabrera, Maxime Fairon, Mario Garcia-Fernandez and Estanislao Herscovich for useful conversations.
+Special thanks are due to Daniele Valeri for very useful email correspondence.

-\section{Notation and Conventions}
+\section{Notation and conventions}